Extraltodeus/Uncond-Zero-for-ComfyUI/README.md

 - Nodes like the self-attention guidance making use of the uncond will not work.
 - Combined with Tensort_RT you will reach new heights in terms of speed!
 - I wouldn't be against [some support!](https://www.patreon.com/extraltodeus) :)

+version 3 uses a modified version of Comfy's implementation of the rescaled CFG.
+I recommand this one with a scale at 1.